microsoft/terminal/doc/specs/Configuration object for profiles.md

 If neither the profile nor the global settings have defined an `unfocusedConfig`, then there will be no appearance change when switching between focused and unfocused states.

+This inheritance model can be thought of as an 'all-or-nothing' approach in the sense that the `unfocusedConfig` object is considered as a *single* setting instead of an object with many settings.
+We have chosen this model because it is cleaner and easier to understand than the alternative, where each setting within an `unfocusedConfig` object has a parent from which it obtains its value.

 ## UI/UX Design

 Users will be able to add a new setting to their profiles that will look like this: